wp-plugins/product-catalog/readme.txt

 Other Parameter.
 You can also add other additional parameters

 View Reviews.
-This button will open a window with product reviews’ list
+This button will open a window with product reviews list

 View Ratings.
 This button will open a window with ratings of the product